hydrodynamicstability/Invitation-to-Hydrodynamics/philosophy.md

 - "Fluid dynamics, including mechanics of liquids and gases, is a part of physics.
 We can divide the processes of any physical theory into four steps:
     1. Placing observed data into general physical laws, assuming the uniformity of nature.
     2. Transferring the physical laws into mathematical form, thus obtaining a logically consistent system of axioms which usually consists of a system of differential equations.
-    3. Drawing conclusiong from these differential equations.
+    3. Drawing conclusions from these differential equations.
 This is a purely mathematical step.
     4. Check on the reseults obtained in (3) by experiments.

-  It is often assumed that the first two steps are completed for all branches of mechanics and that, therefore, mechanics at present offers only mathematical difficulties.
+  "It is often assumed that the first two steps are completed for all branches of mechanics and that, therefore, mechanics at present offers only mathematical difficulties.
 This, however, is not so for certain facts in fluid dynamics (and elsewhere).

   "The first two steps above have been carried out, as far as fluid are concerned, in two forms.
 First a theory of 'perfect fluids' has been developed, and then it was supplemented by a theory of 'viscous fluids'.
 However, these theories do not explain all the known facts in fluid dynamics.
 They cover the explanation of so-called *laminar* flow.
 Here the particles travel along smooth curves, or the jet emanating from the opening of a tank.
 On the other